Where to Try Vegan German Food in Berlin

 Tribeca

 Tribeca offers a creative rotating menu of 100% vegan ice cream in the pretty micro-neighborhood Kollwitzkiez.
 They sell classic scoops, sundaes, ice cream sandwiches, and Spaghettieis.
-The latter which is a German creation invented by an Italian immigrant.
+The latter is a German creation invented by an Italian immigrant.
 It involves ice cream made to look like spaghetti with tomato sauce on it, plus it might have a bit of crumbled white chocolate to imitate Parmesan or a sprinkle of pistachio to act as basil.
-Some places go as far as having Lasagnaeis, which is the same concept, but this time forming ice cream into a lasagna looking dish.
+Some places go as far as having Lasagnaeis, which is the same concept, but this time forming ice cream into a lasagna-looking dish.
 Spaghettieis might be a silly dish, but it’s surprisingly tasty and fun to eat.
 It’s also hard to find vegan, so there ya go!

 I know P’Berg serves Spaghettieis, but I’m not sure if the Xberg location does.